Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 * The number of incoming requests over the past five seconds.
 * The number of requests rejected due to overload over the past five seconds.
 * The total number of Diameter requests with an invalid Destination-Realm or invalid Destination-Host over the last 5 seconds.

+### Call Diversion App Server Statistics

+Call Diversion App Server nodes provide the following statistics:

+* The number of attempts, successes and failures for incoming SIP transactions, indexed by time period and request type.
+* The number of attempts, successes and failures for outgoing SIP transactions, indexed by time period and request type.

+### Memento App Server Statistics

+Memento App Server nodes provide the following statistics:

+* The number of attempts, successes and failures for incoming SIP transactions, indexed by time period and request type.
+* The number of attempts, successes and failures for outgoing SIP transactions, indexed by time period and request type.

+### MMTel App Server Statistics

+MMTel App Server nodes provide the following statistics:

+* The number of attempts, successes and failures for incoming SIP transactions, indexed by time period and request type.
+* The number of attempts, successes and failures for outgoing SIP transactions, indexed by time period and request type.

+### Gemini App Server Statistics

+Gemini App Server nodes provide the following statistics:

+* The number of attempts, successes and failures for incoming SIP transactions, indexed by time period and request type.
+* The number of attempts, successes and failures for outgoing SIP transactions, indexed by time period and request type.